wp-plugins/list-yo-files/readme.txt

 * Updated URL generation to handle UTF-8 paths.
 * Bug fix for checking for existence of file icons.
+* Added a Q&A to the FAQ, and fixed a mistake in the usage guide.
+* Added a shortcode error message
+* Suppressing warnings on opendir()
+* Added some CSS placeholders for files in <ul> list
+* Prep for localization

 = 1.10 =